Bargain hunters go crazy: the biggest online shopping events happen this November

 For bargain hunters and Christmas shoppers alike, November brings with it the chance to save serious coin on big name brands and products, just in time for the festive season.

 Three of the biggest online sales events of the year fall within the same month of November, a veritable smorgasbord of bargains and deals.
 The timing is no coincidence for those looking to beat the Christmas rush (and knock over festive shopping away from the crowds) with plenty of time to post presents before the big day—this year you have until 21 December for domestic destinations covered by Express Post’s next day delivery guarantee for items that meet the Express Post service conditions¹ and are posted within the Express Post delivery network.
-Allow up to 6 business days for standard delivery.
+Allow up to 6 business days for standard delivery (send parcels by 17 Dec for delivery by Christmas).

 Whether you’re a keen bargain buyer or a festive shopper, make a list (and check it twice) and prepare to track down some of the best online shopping bargains of the year.